 Index or No Index

-Index — If the post type is a user-facing post type available for visitors to access (like an LMS plugin creating course modules), then such post types should be available for search engines to crawl and index by setting an Index meta tag.
+Index — If the post type is a user-facing post type available for visitors to access (like an LMS plugin creating course modules), then such post types should be available for search engines to crawl and index.

-No Index — If the post type is created so that you can use it internally (like a login plugin creating a new login page that is available only for your team or website users), then such post types can be left non-indexable by setting a No Index meta tag.
+No Index — If the post type is created for internal use (like a new login page that is available only for your team or website users), then such post types can be left non-indexable.

 Once you’ve added the Robots Meta, click the Save Changes button.